Frequently Asked Questions

 Where are classes taught?

 Depending on your high school or home school organization, classes may be taught on Valdosta State University's campus or at the high school.
-Please contact the VSU Dual Enrollment Honors Academy coordinator for specific arrangements.
+Please contact the VSU Dual Enrollment Program coordinator for specific arrangements.

 Once we have met with our counselor and completed the above GSFC application, what are the next steps?

 After the initial meeting with the high school counselor, please fill out the online VSU Dual Enrollment Program application.
 There is no application fee associated with this VSU form.
 Test scores, either SAT or ACT, will be needed in order to determine eligibility.
 These may be sent from College Board to VSU.
 Once eligibility is determined and all high school paperwork has been completed, you will make an appointment to meet with the Dual Enrollment Coordinator at VSU.
 At this time, you will be instructed with any additional items that may be needed to complete your application process: ie. official HS transcripts, immunization records, etc.

 What will happen at my initial meeting with the VSU Dual Enrollment Coordinator?